More than just a journal

-...to our Northwest Anthropology website.
-The anthropology of the Pacific Northwest of North America - meaning the development of Northwest cultures, the history and impacts of interactions among cultures, and strategies that peoples have developed to survive and thrive - has important lessons for all of us.
-Our goal is to use this website to increase awareness of Northwest anthropology to the general public, descendents of the many cultures, anthropologists from other parts of the world, and even among anthropologists within the Northwest.
+Our goal is to use this website to increase awareness of Northwest anthropology to the general public, descendants of the many cultures, anthropologists from other parts of the world, and even among anthropologists within the Pacific Northwest.